- Michael Thompson

 I don’t know about you but these kinds of things piss me off.
-These daily frustrations not only affect my mood in the moment but I allow them to stay with me throughout the day.
+These daily frustrations not only affect my mood at the moment but I allow them to stay with me throughout the day.

-However, something interesting happened while Croissant Man was getting his fix, instead of allowing my accelerated heart rate to beat negative I caught myself and refused to let him have a say.
+However, something interesting happened while Croissant Man was getting his fix.
+Instead of allowing my accelerated heart rate to beat negative I caught myself and refused to let him have a say.

-In short, for once in my life instead of allowing Croissant Man to steal my time I made the most of it.
+In short, for once in my life, instead of allowing Croissant Man to steal my time, I made the most of it.